adaltas/node-nikita/src/wait/execute.coffee.md

 ## Options

 * `quorum` (number|boolean)
   Number of minimal successful connection, 50%+1 if "true".
 * `cmd` (string|array)
   The commands to be executed.
 * `interval`
   Time interval between which we should wait before re-executing the command, default to 2s.
 * `code`
   Expected exit code to recieve to exit and call the user callback, default to "0".
 * `code_skipped`
   Expected code to be returned when the command failed and should be scheduled for later execution, default to "1".
 * `stdin_log` (boolean)
-    pass stdin output to the logs of type "stdin_stream", default is "true".
+  Pass stdin output to the logs of type "stdin_stream", default is "true".
 * `stdout_log` (boolean)
-    pass stdout output to the logs of type "stdout_stream", default is "true".
+  Pass stdout output to the logs of type "stdout_stream", default is "true".
 * `stderr_log` (boolean)
-    pass stderr output to the logs of type "stderr_stream", default is "true".
+  Pass stderr output to the logs of type "stderr_stream", default is "true".

 ## Example